Trendyol/Confluent.Kafka/README.md

 * Provides retry support.
 * Produces messages that could not be process to "your-topic.retry" topic.
+* Uses different consumers for main consumer and retry consumer.
+* Provides periodic runs (every 15 minutes) through retry topic and reprocessing them.
 * Produces failed messages to "your-topic.failed" topic.
-* Uses multiple consumers for main consumer and retry consumer.
-* Provides periodic runs through retry topic and reprocessing them.
 * Can set commit period from `AddKafkaConsumer()` extension method.
 * Can set maximum retry count from `AddKafkaConsumer()` extension method.